Ohver822/McDonaldsMenuAnalysis/README.md

 How many items are in this dataset?
 How many items are there per meal type?

-What are the maximum values of the the nutritional components from the menu?
+What are the maximum calories for each Category?

 What are the top 5 highest calorie items per meal type?